Gabirel/Hack-SpaceVim/en_US/installation/installation-for-linux.md

 #### Start to install

-Still this part has the same introductions in [Install online](#install-online).
+Still this part has the same introductions in [Install online: Start to install](#start-to-install-1).
 I will skip the same part.
 Only explain at different parts.

 1. git clone https://github.com/SpaceVim/SpaceVim.git vimfiles